jakemcc/jakemccrary.com/source/_adventures/2022-05-05-2022-05-08-spring-trip-to-the-red-river-gorge.markdown

 Four people, one being pregnant, and a single rope doesn't lend it self to cramming in some early Sunday sends.
 It was nice of Joel and Liz to do this.

-With Joel and Liz leaving earli, Jenn and I only had her tiny car for getting around.
+With Joel and Liz leaving early, Jenn and I only had her tiny car for getting around.
 As a result, we went back to Muir.

 It had been raining for days in the RRG so Jenn and I hunted around for some dry rock.